Sida's work in Zimbabwe

 Progress has been made

-of the population can read, which is more than in many other countries in the region.
-A majority of the children attend school.
+of the population can read,¹ which is more than in many other countries in the region.
+A majority of the children attend school.²

 The government has taken cautious steps towards following democratic standards.
-International election observers were invited to monitor the last elections.
+International election observers were invited to monitor the elections in 2018.

 Equal rights enshrined in consitution

-Although Zimbabwean society is far from gender-equal, an important step was taken when it enshrined equal rights for women and men in its 2013 Constitution.
+Although Zimbabwean society is far from gender-equal, an important step was taken when it enshrined equal rights for women and men in its 2013 Constitution.3

-of the population is estimated to live below the poverty line, and poverty is increasing.
+of the population is estimated to live below the poverty line (1,90 USD per day) according to World bank data, and poverty is increasing.

 Dire situation for human rights